-Your School security advisor can assist with developing security guidelines specific to your school.
+Your School Security Advisor (DoE employees only) can assist with developing security guidelines specific to your school.

 Visitor management

 Having guidelines for visitor access will allow for a consistent approach to when and how external persons enter the school grounds.
 It also enables schools to retain records for visitor entry, which may assist when investigating security incidents on the grounds.
 Schools can develop their individual guidelines based on: